cosinekitty/astronomy/source/c/README.md

-Astronomy Engine uses dynamic memory allocation in only one place: it makes calculation of Pluto's orbit more efficient by caching 11 KB segments recycling them.
+Astronomy Engine uses dynamic memory allocation in only one place: it makes calculation of Pluto's orbit more efficient by caching 11 KB segments and recycling them.
 To force purging this cache and freeing all the dynamic memory, you can call this function at any time.
 It is always safe to call, although it will slow down the very next calculation of Pluto's position for a nearby time value.
 Calling this function before your program exits is optional, but it will be helpful for leak-checkers like valgrind.

 ---